Arthropod vectors of diseases.

 Gainesville: University Press of Florida, 2002.
 Octavo, black and white photographs, other illustrations.
 Organized by the host species of bird rather than by the disease agent, each chapter is preceded by an introduction discussing the population and survival status of the bird or group.
 Appropriate reviews and bibliographies are noted.....
 More

-London: John Wiley and Sons, 2012.
-Octavo, black and white photographs, line drawings, laminated boards with worn corners.
+Hoboken: John Wiley and Sons, 2012.
+Octavo, black and white photographs, text illustrations, laminated boards with worn corners.
 Biodiversity offers great potential for managing insect pests.
 It provides resistance genes and anti-insect compounds; a huge range of predatory and parasitic natural enemies of pests; and community ecology-level effects operating at.....
 More

 Tucson: University of Arizona Press, 1998.
 Octavo, illustrations, fine copy in dustwrapper.
 The authors summarises the information on cowbirds that has appeared since the publication of Friedmann's classic 1929 monograph on these birds.
 More